altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Hashes
    - When loading, remove hashes that belong to asset ids that are not there
-   - Compute hashes on client-side on startup
+   - Compute hashes on client-side on startup, do each in an isolate
    - Add them to map
    - Endpoint to get ids of pivs for list of hashes.
-   - Move to isolate
-   - Check for existence and remove stale entries from pivMap when getting entire list of pivs on everything
 - Hide pivs that are organized in Local
 - Redesign Phone view using Today/This Week/This Month/...
 - Delete piv mode (Tom):